TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-eventloop.rst

    Server listening on sockets.

    Object created by the :meth:`BaseEventLoop.create_server` method and the :func:`start_server` function.
-Don't instantiate the class directly.
+Don't instanciate the class directly.

    .. method:: close()